marshall7m/terraform-aws-infrastructure-live-ci/README.md

 ![Diagram](terraform-aws-infrastructure-live.png)

 1. An GitHub webhook will be created for the target GitHub repository.
-The webhook will send requests to the AWS API Gateway endpoint on open PR activities or merge PR events.
-The API will pass the webhook payload to the #2 Lambda Function.
+The webhook will send requests to the AWS Lambda Function endpoint for open PR activities or merge PR events.

+2.
+  A:
-2. The Lambda Function will validate the request's SHA-256 header value with the secret configured within Terraform module.
-If the request is valid, the function will check if the payload meets the requirements to pass the request to the next Lambda Function.
+    The Lambda Function will validate the request's SHA-256 header value with the secret configured within Terraform module.
+If the request is authenticated, the function will check if the payload meets specific requirements.
 The payload must contain attributes that reflect that the GitHub event was an open PR activity or PR merge, includes .tf and/or .hcl file additions and/or modifications, and has a PR base ref that is the trunk branch (trunk branch represents the live Terraform configurations and should be reflected within the Terraform state files).

-3. The Lambda Function acts as a branch that runs different logic depending on the GitHub event.
+  B: The Lambda Function then acts as a branch that runs different logic depending on the GitHub event.

     If the Github event was open PR activity, the Lambda Function will collect a list of unique directories that contain new/modified .hcl and/or .tf files.
-For every directory, the Lambda Function will run an ECS task (#5).
+For every directory, the Lambda Function will run an ECS task (#4).
 In addition to the ECS task(s), the Lambda Function will check if there's a deployment flow in progress and add the check to the PR's commit status.

     If the Github event was a merged PR, an ECS task named Create Deploy Stack will be run.

-4. The Lambda Function will load an AWS System Manager Parameter Store value reference as `merge_lock` that will contain the PR ID of the deployment in progress or `none` if there isn't any in progress.
+3. The Lambda Function will load an AWS System Manager Parameter Store value reference as `merge_lock` that will contain the PR ID of the deployment in progress or `none` if there isn't any in progress.
 Merging will be locked until the deployment flow is done.
-Once the deployment flow is finished, the downstream Lambda Function will reset the parameter value (see #7).
+Once the deployment flow is finished, the downstream Lambda Function will reset the parameter value (see #6).

     `**NOTE: The PR committer will have to create another commit once the merge lock status is unlocked to get an updated merge lock commit status. **`

-5. The ECS task will run a plan on the Terragrunt directory.
+4. The ECS task will run a plan on the Terragrunt directory.
 This will output the Terraform plan to the CloudWatch logs for users to see what resources are proposed to be created, modified, and/or deleted.

-6. The task will overwrite the current merge lock value with the associated PR ID.
+5. The task will overwrite the current merge lock value with the associated PR ID.
 Next, the task will scan the trunk branch for changes made from the PR.
 The task will insert records into the metadb for each directory that contains differences in its respective Terraform plan.
-After the records are inserted, the task will invoke the #7 Lambda Function.
+After the records are inserted, the task will invoke the #6 Lambda Function.

-7. A Lambda Function referenced within the module as `trigger_sf` will select metadb records for Terragrunt directories with account and directory level dependencies met.
+6. A Lambda Function referenced within the module as `trigger_sf` will select metadb records for Terragrunt directories with account and directory level dependencies met.
 The Lambda will convert the records into JSON objects and pass each JSON as input into separate Step Function executions.

-8. An ECS task referenced as `terra_run` within the module will run the record's associated `plan_command`.
+7. An ECS task referenced as `terra_run` within the module will run the record's associated `plan_command`.
 This will output the Terraform plan to the CloudWatch logs for users to see what resources will be created, modified, and/or deleted.

-9. A Lambda Function referenced as `approval_request` within the module will send an email via AWS SES to every email address defined under the record's `voters` attribute.
+8. A Lambda Function referenced as `approval_request` within the module will send an email via AWS SES to every email address defined under the record's `voters` attribute.
 The contents of the email will include metadata about the execution, a link to the Terraform plan, and a very minimal HTML forum for voters to cast their vote.

-10. When a voter approves or rejects a deployment, the Lambda Function referenced as `approval_response` will update the records approval or rejection count.
+9. When a voter approves or rejects a deployment, the Lambda Function referenced as `approval_response` will update the records approval or rejection count.
 Once the minimum approval count is met, the Lambda Function will send a success [task token](https://docs.aws.amazon.com/step-functions/latest/dg/connect-to-resource.html#connect-wait-token) back to the associated Step Function execution.

-11. Based on which minimum approval count is met, the `Approval Results` Step Function task will conditionally choose which downstream task to run next.
+10. Based on which minimum approval count is met, the `Approval Results` Step Function task will conditionally choose which downstream task to run next.
 If the rejection count is met, the `Reject` task will run and the Step Function execution will be finished.
 If the approval count is met, the `terra_run` ECS task will run the record's associated `apply_command`.
 This Terraform apply output will be displayed within the CloudWatch logs for users to see what resources were created, modified, and/or deleted.
 If the deployment created new provider resources, the task will update the record's associated `new_resources` attribute with the new provider resource addresses that were created.
 This [Rollback New Provider Resources](#rollback-new-provider-resources) section below will explain how the `new_resources` attribute will be used.

-11. After every Step Function execution, a Cloudwatch event rule will invoke the `trigger_sf` Lambda Function mentioned in step #7.
+11. After every Step Function execution, a Cloudwatch event rule will invoke the `trigger_sf` Lambda Function mentioned in step #6.
 The Lambda Function will update the Step Function execution's associated metadb record status with the Step Function execution status.
 If the `Success` task of the Step Function was successful, the updated status will be `succeeded` and if the `Reject` task was successful, the updated status will be `failed`.

-    The Lambda Function will then repeat the same process as mentioned in step #7 until there are no records that are waiting to be run with a Step Function execution.
+    The Lambda Function will then repeat the same process as mentioned in step #6 until there are no records that are waiting to be run with a Step Function execution.
 As stated above, the Lambda Function will update the merge lock status value to allow other Terraform-related PRs to be merged.

 ## Commit Statuses